 What Community-Based Transformational Learning (CBTL) looks like can vary greatly depending on whether or not it's curricular or co-curricular, the level of engagement, the community partner and the skill level of the students.
 However, all CBTL experiences share several common elements including clearly articulated learning outcomes, community relationships, active learning strategies / exercises, and reflection-based assignments.
 Additionally, curricular CBTL is most often presented within a syllabus.
 These elements and their common characteristics are described more fully in the links below.

 UNF's mission and values provide the guiding framework for determining the intended learning outcomes of Community-Based Transformational Learning (CBTL) courses, projects and activities.
 CBTL builds on UNF's public responsibilities and "evolves directly from the university's commitments to authentic learning, the cultivation of citizenship and stewardship of place" (University of North Florida, Strategic Plan 2009-2014, 13).
 Therefore, while students are transformed in many and complex ways through their higher education experiences, this initiative focuses on four transformational domains: intercultural competence, ethical character, effective citizenship and integrated connections.

 Community-based activities are meant to enhance course or project content.
 The experience should allow faculty or staff to achieve their desired learning outcomes as well as touch upon one of the four designated learning outcomes.
-For more information about the learning outcomes please see the definition and framing language for each below.
-Additional information and rubrics can also be found here.
+For more information about the learning outcomes, please see the definition and framing language for each below.

 A CBTL project relies heavily on working with a community organization.
 Building strong community relationships is an important component of CBTL, not only because it's the CB in CBTL, but because the community organization(s) will play a large role in the learning experiences of the student(s).
 As these projects and relationships grow, partnerships begin to develop between the university and community.
 A true partnership is one where each partner plays a role in creating the partnership's goals, devising the plan, contributing to the work and benefiting from it.